parsleyhealth/recruiting/frontend-engineer-interactive/README.md

 6. Management of data, state, and events internally
 7. Some simple tests would be great

-Less important details:

-* The language or framework you use.
-Please use whatever you are most comfortable with to finish this.
-(Though I think it might be hard to accomplish the code style and organization objectives above with vanilla JS or jQuery).

 ### Delivery of project

 Please place your finished source code on GitHub, Gitlab, or send as a zipped file to me.